What challenges did Versatile face during the Witherspoon Building project?

 What were the Uniquely Versatile solutions?

-We had to keep very close vertical and horizontal alignment throughout our storefront system and we built the rough openings around the steel beams.
+We had to keep very close vertical and horizontal alignment throughout our storefront system.
+We built the rough openings around the steel beams.

-To incorporate the electronics, we ran wiring through the lock rail of the door to get them from a special hinge to an electrified latch which was then linked to a card reader.
+To incorporate the electronics, we ran wiring through the lock rail of the door to get them from a special hinge to an electrified latch.
+This was then linked to a card reader.
 This was an extremely difficult and laborious task that our shop pulled off.